A Model Stealing Attack Against Multi-Exit Networks: Abstract

 \section{Abstract}

-Compared to traditional neural networks with a single exit, a multi-exit network has multiple exits that allow for early output from intermediate layers of the model, thus bringing significant improvement in computational efficiency while maintaining similar recognition accuracy.
-When attempting to steal such valuable models using traditional model stealing attacks, we found that conventional methods can only steal the model's classification function while failing to capture its output strategy.
-This results in a significant decrease in computational efficiency for the stolen substitute model, thereby losing the advantages of multi-exit networks.
-In this paper, we propose the first model stealing attack to extract both the model function and output strategy.
-We employ bayesian changepoint detection to analyze the target model's output strategy and use performance loss and strategy loss to guide the training of the substitute model.
-Furthermore, we designed a novel output strategy search algorithm that can find the optimal output strategy to maximize the consistency between the victim model and the substitute model's outputs.
-Through experiments on multiple mainstream multi-exit networks and benchmark datasets, we thoroughly demonstrates the effectiveness of our method.
+Compared to traditional neural networks with a single output channel, a multi-exit network has multiple exits that allow for early outputs from the model's intermediate layers, thus significantly improving computational efficiency while maintaining similar main task accuracy.
+Existing model stealing attacks can only steal the model's utility while failing to capture its output strategy, i.e., a set of thresholds used to determine from which exit to output.
+This leads to a significant decrease in computational efficiency for the extracted model, thereby losing the advantage of multi-exit networks.
+In this paper, we propose the first model stealing attack against multi-exit networks to extract both the model utility and the output strategy.
+We employ Kernel Density Estimation to analyze the target model's output strategy and use performance loss and strategy loss to guide the training of the extracted model.
+Furthermore, we design a novel output strategy search algorithm to maximize the consistency between the victim model and the extracted model's output behaviors.
+In experiments across multiple multi-exit networks and benchmark datasets, our method always achieves accuracy and efficiency closest to the victim models.